RahulSivananda/Kurumi-Everywhere/README.md

-Disclamer : I do not own any of the images present in this project, so if they are yours and wish to take down them I'll be happy to replace them with something of my own
+Disclaimer : I do not own any of the images present in this project, so if they are yours and wish to take them down then I'll be happy to replace the images with something of my own.